 Meri Onishi, an American citizen, was six when she was relocated to the camp in Rohwer, Arkansas, from her home in Los Angeles.
+Prior to the relocation in Arkansas, was sent to the San Anita Assembly Center and stayed in a horse stall before later being sent to the camp in rural Arkansas by train.
 She lived in the camp for three years.

 The camps were located in desolate, remote regions and internees were not allowed to leave.
-Some interned compared the conditions to those in Nazi concentration camps.
+Some interned compared the conditions to those in the Holocaust concentration camps.

 In internment camps, families were forced to live in barracks, which often had no plumbing and little heat.

-“Our address was 3-3-F, which meant the third block, third barrack, section F,” Onishi said.
+“Our address was 3-4-F, which meant the third block, third barrack, section F,” Onishi said.

 Her family of five shared a single room.